-The most specific guidelines for materials are provided by the Centers for Disease Control and Prevention (CDC) in their Interim Revision of Requirements for Content of AIDS-Related Written Materials, Pictorials, Audiovisuals, Questionnaires, Survey Instruments and Educational Sessions in CDC Assistance Programs (1992), and is included as Appendix A of this document.
+The most specific guidelines for materials are provided by the Centers for Disease Control and Prevention (CDC) in their Program Guidance on the Review of HIV-Related Educational and Informational Materials for CDC Assistance Programs (2016), and is included as Appendix A of this document.
 These guidelines set a standard for evaluation of educational materials and are used by DHSP to guide its materials review process.